wavefrontHQ/docs/pages/doc/tracing_external_services.md

 ## Configure Custom External Services

 In addition to the out-of-the-box Java AWS and database service, Wavefront can identify your external applications or service.
 For example, you can see how your application communicates with an Azure service on the application map.
-For Wavefront to identify custom external service, you need the required span tags.
-You can add the optional span tags to define your external service.
+For Wavefront to identify custom external service, you need the **required span tags**.
+You can add the **optional span tags** to define your external service.

 ### Required Span Tags